haroldmud/clinic-o-prep/README.md

-k# clinic-o-prep with nest js
+# clinic-o-prep with nest js
 ## Project Description
 This project is about preparation of a client project which will be in react native as frontend and nest js as backend